Maintaining F-1 and J-1 Status

-You can find more information about how to read a course schedule on the COVID Recovery website under the FAQ section, question #2.
+You can find more information about how to read a course schedule on the COVID Recovery website.

-If in doubt, please contact the course instructor or your academic advisor to ensure that the course has a face-to-face component.
-As some course offerings continue to evolve with their instructional method, make sure to monitor your planned coursework to make sure nothing has changed.
+If in doubt, please contact the course instructor or your academic advisor to determine if the course has a face-to-face component.
+As some course offerings continue to evolve with their instructional method, monitor your coursework to see if anything changes.

 If I am outside of the U.S. for longer than five months, will that violate my immigration status requirements?

 The Department of Homeland Security’s Student and Exchange Visitor Program continues to issue updated guidance (scroll down to the section titled “Nonimmigrant Student and SEVP-Certified Schools” and the FAQs there.)
 At this time, they are confirming that international students maintaining active status will not be subject to the five-month temporary absence rule.
-This means we will be able to keep your SEVIS record active if you remain outside the U.S. for more than five months while you continue to make normal progress on your degree program.
+Since the Fall 2020 semester guidance will continue through Spring 2021 semester, this means we will be able to keep your SEVIS record active if you remain outside the U.S. for more than five months while you continue to make normal progress on your degree program.

 Please remember that this is an evolving situation that is subject to change.
 CSU will continue to monitor the situation and provide updated guidance.

 How will the rule that international students should not be outside of the U.S. for longer than five months apply to student transfers?

 The five-month rule related to student transfers will not apply to students affected by COVID-19.
 For transfer students that exceed the five-month period, international advisors can contact the Student & Visitors Exchange Program (SEVP) Response Center for a data fix.